BrijZaveri/RS485-to-CAN-converter_STM32/README.md

 PURPOSE OF THIS CONVERTER:-
 OEM sources various components from different vendors like, charger, battery, instrument cluster etc. In order to make them work with each other they have to follow one standard CAN or RS485 matrix (common in EVs).
 Implementing the common matrix in every nodes is time consuming as vendors does not guarantee or fulfill the implementation time, which cause delay in production of vehicle.
-So RS485<->CAN converter will take care of this problem and boost the production cycle of vehicle
+So this type of communication protocols converter, in my case RS485<->CAN converter will take care of this problem and boost the production cycle of vehicle.